metaplex-foundation/metaplex-ios/README.md

 }
 ```

-NFTs retrieved via `findNftByMintList` will not have their JSON metadata loaded because this would require one request per NFT and could be inefficient if you provide a long list of mint addresses.
+NFTs retrieved via `findAllByMintList` will not have their JSON metadata loaded because this would require one request per NFT and could be inefficient if you provide a long list of mint addresses.
 Additionally, you might want to fetch these on-demand, as the NFTs are being displayed on your web app for instance.

 Thus, if you want to load the JSON metadata of an NFT, you may do this like so.